- Student Accommodation

 Our student accommodation in Norwich has been designed as high-end accommodation with stunning private studios and shared flats.
-Students have high speed Wi-Fi, amazing communal areas, and a whole host of amenities on the doorstep.
-As the first UNESCO City of Literature Norwich is proudly home to a creative scene that is difficult to beat, and also has easy transportation links to London and Cambridge.
+Students have high-speed Wi-Fi, amazing communal areas, and a whole host of amenities on the doorstep.
+As the first UNESCO City of Literature Norwich is proudly home to a creative scene that is difficult to beat, and also has easy transport links to London and Cambridge.

 The University of East Anglia (UEA) is a campus-based university located in stunning parkland on the outskirts of Norwich.
 It is highly regarded internationally as one of the top 20 UK universities, leading the way in research and teaching in such diverse areas as health sciences, creative writing, and climate change.
 Your Norwich student accommodation is located in the very centre of the city, but there is plentiful public transport links that provide easy access to the university campus within 20-minutes.